Optimal selling time with evolving private information

 As is standard in the mechanism design literature, we solve for the relaxed problem as ignoring the last constraint, and then check whether the solution satisfies the ignored constraint.
 The seller observes Markovian random variables, which are buyers' valuations, in each period and decides when to stop and sell the object.
 Hence, the seller's problem is essentially an optimal stopping problem.
 However, we also have to check the participation constraint and the incentive constraint of buyers' telling the truth.
 Therefore, our problem is more complicated than the standard optimal stopping problem.

-We provide the procedure for finding the optimal solution and show how to check incentive compatibility by utilizing the results obtained in section 2.
+We provide a procedure for finding the optimal solution and show how to check incentive compatibility by utilizing the results obtained in section 2.
 We first analyze several two-period examples, and then move on to the general case with an arbitrary number of periods.
-It may sometimes be a difficult task to find an optimal allocation as well as to check incentive compatibility.
-Hence, it would be nice if the myopic stopping rule, which compares the seller's current revenue only with the next period's expected revenue, is optimal.
-Proposition 1 presents a sufficient condition for the optimality of myopic stopping rule.
-We also examine ex-post participation constraint, that is, whether buyers have an incentive to participate in the mechanism for all periods, not only for the first period.
-Proposition 2 shows that ex-post individual rationality holds if the transition kernel regarding buyers' valuations satisfies the first-order stochastic dominance.
-Next, Propositions 3 and 4 present comparative static results regarding the seller's revenue and the selling time.
+Though it may sometimes be a difficult task to find an optimal allocation as well as to check incentive compatibility, we show that a threshold rule under which the seller sells the object if and only if the current valuation exceeds the threshold is an optimal stopping rule provided the dynamic single-crossing condition and the first-order stochastic dominance condition are satisfied.
+We also provide comparative static results regarding the selling time.
 The final section contains a discussion on straightforward extensions and future research agenda.

 As far as we know, this is the first paper that investigates the optimal selling time against a fixed set of buyers whose valuations evolve over time.
 The revenue management literature also studies the optimal sales of homogeneous goods over time, but the potential buyers in this framework do not live in all periods but arrive randomly in each period and, more importantly, each buyer's valuation for the good stays the same over his/her life span.
 See, in particular, Gallien (2006), Board and Skrzypacz (2016), and Gershkov {\it et al.} (2018) that employ the mechanism design approach and study environments in which arrival times are private information and buyers act strategically.
 These paper also contain good literature reviews on revenue management.
 Other notable papers that study optimal dynamic mechanisms for settings with randomly arriving buyers are Pai and Vohra (2013) and Mierendorff (2016).